Cuis-Smalltalk/Learning-Cuis/SamplePackage2.md

 Well, there is a lot of good code in SystemWindow that we can reuse just by subclassing.
 (Did I tell you I was lazy?)

-The IEDictWindow needs to keep track of two things: the text query and the result.
+An `IEDictWindow` needs to keep track of two things: the text query and the result.

 These will be Morphs, graphical screen objects.